annainfo/ldbc.github.io/content/english/post/Industry-Relevance-of-the-Semantic-Publishing-Benchmark.md

 type: post
 title: "Industry Relevance of the Semantic Publishing Benchmark"
 author: Atanas Kiryakov
-# optional link to homepage of autor
+# optional link to homepage of author
 # author_url:
 # short comment shon below author/date
 short_comment: Why do leading media companies, like the BBC and publishers, from FT to DK and Elsevier, use triplestores?